beejhuff/Magento-FastIndexer/README.md

 FastIndexer
 ===========

-Pre-Alpha due to a nasty bug :-(
+No more empty results in the frontend due to a long taking reindex process!

 - Integrates seamlessly into the existing Magento indexer process.
 - Does not change the core Magento indexer logic!
 - Only one class rewrite!
 (Adding an event in `Mage_Index_Model_Process::reindexAll()`)
 - Indexing blocks the frontend for only ~0.003 seconds instead of minutes with the normal indexer.
 - The frontend will not be affected anymore by any reindex process.
-- Speeds up the whole indexing process of your Magento store.
-You can enable or disable the module in the backend and test the speed difference by yourself.
+- Speeds up some indexing processes of your Magento store.
+- You can enable or disable the module in the backend and test the speed difference by yourself.
 - Full reindexing now even under high frontend load possible (Citation/Test needed ... ).
-- Limits the amount of SQL queries
+- Limits the amount of SQL queries in some cases
 - Even integrates into your custom indexer processes (theoretically, talk to me).
+- Indexer (catalogpermissions & targetrule) for Enterprise Edition will also be considered

 The FastIndexer is only available on the command line.